MadhavPillai07/Food-Ordering-Application/statement.md

 ## Scope of the Project:

-This project focuses on building a basic digital food ordering interface using Python's Tkinter GUI library.
+**This project focuses on building a basic digital food ordering interface using Python's Tkinter GUI library.
-The scope includes:
+The scope includes:**

--Displaying a predefined menu with item names and prices.
+- Displaying a predefined menu with item names and prices.

--Allowing users to select items and add them to their cart.
+- Allowing users to select items and add them to their cart.

--Showing cart contents with quantities and price calculations.
+- Showing cart contents with quantities and price calculations.

--Allowing users to place an order with confirmation.
+- Allowing users to place an order with confirmation.

--Providing a simple desktop GUI suitable for small food outlets, kiosks, or demo applications.
+- Providing a simple desktop GUI suitable for small food outlets, kiosks, or demo applications.

--The project is limited to in-memory operations (no database) and is designed for single-user usage.
+- The project is limited to in-memory operations (no database) and is designed for single-user usage.

 ## Target Users:

+**The Target user's may include:**

-Students looking to build simple ordering apps.
+- Students looking to build simple ordering apps.

-Small cafés and food stalls wanting a lightweight digital interface.
+- Small cafés and food stalls wanting a lightweight digital interface.

-Beginners learning GUI development in Python.
+- Beginners learning GUI development in Python.

-Developers prototyping food-ordering logic without backend/database.
+- Developers prototyping food-ordering logic without backend/database.

-Educational projects for universities or training programs.
+- Educational projects for universities or training programs.